 - What are your research interests in Deep Learning? (it is alright if you do not know what subject you want to study at this point, but it would help to get a better sense of your interests)

-- If accepted, when can you start? (which semester)
+- If accepted, in which semester can can you start?

 - Any other material that may communicate your background (e.g. videos of your projects; code samples)